ipamaas/travis_sandbox_nodejs/.github/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under its license (TODO link).
+By contributing to this project, you agree that your contributions will be licensed under its [LICENSE](/../../blob/master/LICENSE).

 ## Questions